-The pupil groups which had the most tolerant attitude to exposed groups were girls, pupils on study-oriented upper secondary school programmes, pupils at schools with high average grades and a harmonious school environment, and pupils from homes with highly educated parents.
+The pupil groups which had the most tolerant attitude to exposed groups were girls, pupils on studyoriented upper secondary school programmes, pupils at schools with high average grades and a harmonious school environment, and pupils from homes with highly educated parents.
 The majority of those with a negative and intolerant attitude were boys, pupils on profession-oriented upper secondary school programmes, pupils at schools with "problem-frequent" environments, pupils with low average grades, and pupils from homes with low-educated parents.
-Boys with a Swedish background had to a greater extent negative attitudes towards immigrants and muslims, and those with a foreign background showed to a greater extent negative attitudes towards jews and homosexuals.
-Both these groups were united in their negative attitude to Romanies.
-The results also showed that boys with a Swedish background were in a majority among pupils with extremely nationalistic positions regarding the requirements for who can call themselves Swedish and among pupils with negative attitudes towards immigrants and muslims.
+Boys with a Swedish background had to a greater extent negative attitudes towards immigrants and muslims, and those with a foreign background showed to a greater extent negative attitude to Romanies.
+The results also showed that boys with a Swedish background were in a majority among pupils with extremely nationalistic positions regarding the requirements for who can call themselves Swedish and among pupils with negative attitudes towards immigrants and muslims, and muslims, and muslims, and muslims and muslims is positions regarding the requirements for who can call themselves Swedish and among pupils with negative attitudes towards immigrants and muslims.